 Contact with your pediatrician is recommended if the above signs are not seen.
 Along with speech, your child’s understanding and use of languages will be screened.

-By 18 – 20 months old, your child should also be following simple directions.
+- By 18 to 20 months old, your child should also be following simple directions.

 If these skills are not yet emerging, your pediatrician may refer your child for a full evaluation with a speech language pathologist.